ABS-CBN Broadcasting Center: Structures

-ABS-CBN main building
+ABS-CBN original building

-The ABS-CBN main building was originally built in 1968 and was the main headquarters of the whole ABS-CBN network for decades until 2000 when the ELJ Communications Center was opened.
+The ABS-CBN original building was originally built in 1968 and was the only area of business operations of the network until it expanded in 2000 when the ELJ Communications Center was opened.
 It is directly connected to the network's studios which was also built in 1968.
 The main entrance to the whole complex is located here.
-Today, it is mainly occupied by the network's news division and the Manila Radio Division which consist of DZMM Radyo Patrol 630/TeleRadyo (AM) and MOR 101.9/MOR Entertainment (FM) as well as the ABS-CBN News' website (news.abs-cbn.com).
+Today, it is mainly occupied by the network's news division and the Manila Radio Division which consist of DZMM Radyo Patrol 630 (AM) and MOR Entertainment (Online Radio/Podcast production) as well as the ABS-CBN News' website (News.ABS-CBN.com).
 The ABS-CBN Newsroom which is used by the ABS-CBN News Channel and other news programs of ABS-CBN (notably TV Patrol from April 22 to May 12, 2019) for live broadcasts is located here.

-There is also a historical marker in the building's entrance which commemorates the first TV broadcast in the Philippines which was made by ABS-CBN on October 23, 1953, which was issued by the National Historical Commission of the Philippines in 2003, the 50th anniversary of ABS-CBN and Philippine television.
+There is also a historical marker at the building's entrance which commemorates the first TV broadcast in the Philippines which was made by ABS-CBN on October 23, 1953, which was issued by the National Historical Commission of the Philippines in 2003, the 50th anniversary of ABS-CBN and Philippine television.

 ABS-CBN Studios

-ABS-CBN's studios are the oldest television studios of the network.
-It is actually a single large building that houses seven studios.
-It was originally built in 1968 and it is directly connected to the main building.
-Studio 1, now called the Dolphy Theatre, is named after the late comedian-actor Dolphy.
-Studio 2 is used by the singing variety show Everybody, Sing!.
-Studio 3 is the home studio of the noontime variety show It's Showtime.
-Studio 4 houses several game shows (notably Your Face Sounds Familiar).
-Studio 5 houses the game show I Can See Your Voice.
-Studio 6 houses the programs of the ABS-CBN News Channel, while ABS-CBN's flagship news programs TV Patrol and News Patrol, as well as ANC's The World Tonight airs live from Studio 7.
+ABS-CBN's studios are the television studios of the former network.
+It is actually a single large building that houses seven studios, with the other three studios are part of the newer ELJ Communications Center thus there are 10 studios of ABS-CBN.
+The ten studios were built in 1968 and 2000 for the first seven and last three, respectively, and it is directly connected to the original building and ELJ Communications Center.

 ABS-CBN DTC Building

-The ABS-CBN Development and Talent Center building, which is also known as the DTC building, is a seven-story building that houses two studios, rehearsal rooms, a storage area, and the offices of ABS-CBN Star Magic Workshop and DTT channels, including Cine Mo! and Yey!.
+The ABS-CBN Development and Talent Center building, which is also known as the DTC building, is a seven-story building that houses two studios, rehearsal rooms, a storage area, and the offices of ABS-CBN Star Magic Workshop and DTT channels, including Cine Mo!.
 Studios 11 and 12, which are located in the building's fourth floor, are used by ABS-CBN CPI's programs.
 The building was completed after 1998 and was the home of Star Magic before moving its offices to the ELJ building.
 ABS-CBN Sports occupied the entire 7th floor before its Technical group was disbanded and its Production team moved to a room inside DZMM.